it-at-m/opensource.muenchen.de/sabbatical.md

 The **Open Source Sabbatical** is intended to provide professionally qualified software developers with the opportunity to work on an open source project for a limited period of time in order to [improve](./improve) it.
 This sabbatical is not only open to employees of the City of Munich, but also to external software developers.
-To support external developers, the city offers financial compensation for the loss of earnings during the sabbatical (see [application "Ein Munich Open Source Sabbatical einführen"](https://risi.muenchen.de/risi/antrag/detail/6289826) and [resolution 20-26 / V 08681](https://risi.muenchen.de/risi/sitzungsvorlage/detail/7532900)).
+To support external developers, the city offers financial compensation for the loss of earnings during the sabbatical.

+<small>(see [application "Ein Munich Open Source Sabbatical einführen"](https://risi.muenchen.de/risi/antrag/detail/6289826) and [resolution 20-26 / V 08681](https://risi.muenchen.de/risi/sitzungsvorlage/detail/7532900))</small>

 ## Project selection